-Students will learn many different genres of dance, from ballet through to contemporary and be taught to perform short dances, showing an understanding of style.
+Pupils will learn many different genres of dance, from ballet through to contemporary learning how to perform short dances and show an understanding of style.

-In technique classes, they will learn exercises and routines in a variety of styles.
-In choreography classes, pupils will work in small groups / trios / duos / solo, to explore and communicate ideas and issues / movement-based studies - working from different stimuli.
+During technique classes, they will learn exercises and routines in a variety of styles.
+Pupils will have the opportunity to work in small groups / trios / duos / solo, during their choreography classes, exploring and communicating ideas and issues with movement-based studies, working from different stimuli.
+Pupils will study safe dance and have an understanding of how to prepare for dance, whilst improving fitness and stamina, through the progression of the technique class.

-Through compositional sessions, students will learn to select and develop a range of choreographic skills and support their own dance compositions with descriptions of their intentions.
-Throughout these classes, students will create and perform short dances, using the skills they have studied.
+Through compositional sessions, pupils will learn to select and develop a range of choreographic skills and support their own dance compositions with descriptions of their intentions.
+Throughout these classes, pupils will create and perform short dances, using the skills they have studied.